How to become a commercial pilot for an airline?

 Commonly students get their instrument rating after they get their commercial pilot license.

-However, getting your night flying license after the private pilot course is not a bad idea at all.
+However, getting your night flying license after the private pilot course is not bad.

 So what to do to get your instrument rating?